iobroker-community-adapters/ioBroker.pvforecast/README.md

 -->
 ### **WORK IN PROGRESS**
 * (klein0r) Fixed graph limits in summary
+* (klein0r) Added options for summary graph and label color

 ### 2.8.0 (2023-09-16)
 * (klein0r) Graphs are limited to maximum power (max)